-The MLD Capabilities And Operations subfield has the same definition as the MLD Capabilities And Operations subfield of the Common Info field of the Basic Multi-Link element (see Figure 9-1001k (MLD Capabilities And Operations subfield format).…
+The MLD Capabilities And Operations subfield has the same definition as the MLD Capabilities And Operations subfield of the Common Info field of the Basic Multi-Link element (see Figure 9-1001k (MLD Capabilities And Operations subfield format)).

+The Extended MLD Capabilities And Operations subfield has the same definition as the Extended MLD Capabilities And Operations subfield of the Common Info field of the Basic Multi-Link element (see Figure 9-1001l (Extended MLD Capabilities And Operations subfield format)).

+…

 35.3.6.1 General

 …

-Every EHT STA affiliated with an AP MLD or a non-AP MLD that supports link reconfiguration operations
+Every EHT STA affiliated with an (#22272)MLD that supports link reconfiguration operation

-for adding and deleting links to the ML setup of a non-AP MLD as described in 35.3.6.4 (Link reconfiguration to the ML setup) and supports recommendation for ML reconfiguration to the ML setup of a

-non-AP MLD as described in 35.3.6.5 (AP MLD recommendation for link reconfiguration) shall set the
+for adding and deleting links to the ML setup as described in 35.3.6.4 (Link reconfiguration to the ML setup), and supports recommendation for ML reconfiguration to the ML setup as described in 35.3.6.5 (AP MLD recommendation for link reconfiguration), shall set the

-dot11EHTLinkReconfigurationOperationActivated equal to true and shall set the Link Reconfiguration
+dot11EHTLinkReconfigurationOperationActivated equal to true, and shall set the Link Reconfiguration

 Operation Support subfield to 1 in the MLD Capabilities And Operations subfield of the Basic Multi-Link